 Colonia Güell and Gaudi’s Crypt

 My Grandfather, John Clark, was born in a tiny hospital in a small town in Texas back in 1898.
-At that same time, halfway around the world, there was an artist.
+At that same time, halfway around the world, there was an artist named Gaudi.
 He had been asked by his friend to build a place of worship.
 It was for the factory workers in a village just a short ride from Barcelona, Spain.
-The town is located in Santa Coloma de Cervello.
+The town was called Santa Coloma de Cervello, Spain.

 Best day trips from Barcelona